tensorpack/tensorpack/examples/Char-RNN/README.md

 To train, create some corpus in `input.txt`, and run `./char-rnn.py train`.
 Some corpus to play with: http://cs.stanford.edu/people/karpathy/char-rnn/

-To genearate text, see `./char-rnn.py sample --help` for the options.
+To generate text, see `./char-rnn.py sample --help` for the options.

 Generate linux kernel source code: